• Skip to primary navigation

 If you remember this past Summer I did a video where I showed you 4 ways to remove lavender buds from the stems.
 Well, I still had a plentiful bud harvest in storage waiting for the perfect project to go with it.

-I opted to make my linen lavender pillows with a purposeful frayed edge.
+I opted to make some linen lavender pillows with a purposeful frayed edge.
 I think it adds to the organic beauty of the elements.
 However, you could easily contain the edges by sewing them on the inside.

 Lavender pillows are really quite divine.
 If you haven’t experienced the benefits, here are the ways you can use them.